Brief history 1979-2020

 Rev. Prof. Dr. Docent Mihai VALICA / Parish Priest of the Cathedral of Vatra-Dornei, Romanian Patriarchate.

-Our church has the protection of the Mother of God, of Saint Calinic from Cernica and saint Dimitrios.
+Our church has the protection of the Mother of God, of Saint Calinic from Cernica and Saint Paisios the Agiorit.

 The feast is on September 8th, the Birth of the Mother of God, a holiday with an unchanging date.
 The choice of this date is related to the wish of the first founders, to the special protection that the Mother of God showed us for over four decades, as well as to the protection of the Mother of God over all the places where holy services are celebrated.

-The feast of Saint Calinic from Cernica is celebrated on April 11th and Saint Dimitrios on October 26th.
+The feast of Saint Calinic from Cernica is celebrated on April 11th and Saint Paisios the Agiorit on July 12th.